 Notice that this definition leaves out a critical component of spending by business: financing the production process, the supply chain, or the goods-in-process from the resource stage to finished goods and services.

 I’ve created the following four-stage model of the economy to demonstrate what is included and what is not included in GDP.
 This diagram represents how all goods and services are produced.
 They start out as raw commodities or resources, go through a production or manufacturing process, are then distributed through wholesale and retail outlets, and finally are sold to final users – to consumers in the form of consumer goods, to businesses in the form of capital goods (tools, equipment, machines, etc.), and to governments in the form of goods and services purchases (military, buildings, supplies, etc.).

 Figure 1.
 Universal four-stage model of the economy.

 As you can see from the above figure 1, GDP accounts only for the final stage (#4).
 It ignores the value of the supply chain, stages #1 through #3.

 Why is this a problem?
 Because GDP, by focusing on final output only, overemphasizes consumer spending and vastly underplays the necessary role of business financing the production process of the economy.
 According to the GDP model, the breakdown of the economy is as follows (using the latest data in 2016):

 Using the GDP model, consumers are the biggest players in the economy.
-Based on the Q3 2017 data above, consumer spending accounts for 69.1%, or more than two thirds of the economy; government represents 17.3%; and business comes in a poor third at less than 16.5%.
-The percentages for these three line items add up to more than 100 because the net exports account for -2.9%
+Based on the Q3 2021 data above, consumer spending accounts for 68.8%, or more than two-thirds of the economy; government represents 17.6%; and business comes in third at 17.7%.
+The percentages for these three line items add up to more than 100 because the net exports account for -4.1%

 Using GDP as “the” indicator of economic performance, the financial media constantly focuses on consumer spending as the driver of economic growth, with such frequent statements as: